6.25% Mortgage Rate Sweet Spot: Why Pending Sales Matter

 - Falling rates make monthly payments more palatable

-- Rising pending sales indicate buyers are responding to all three factors
+- Rising pending sales show buyers are responding to all three factors

 This convergence is what separates a genuine market shift from a temporary blip.
-When rates improve AND inventory increases AND pending sales rise, you're looking at market conditions that tend to sustain momentum.
+When rates improve, inventory increases, and pending sales rise together, you are looking at conditions that tend to sustain momentum.

 The Real Implications for Your Business